-- II.
+- I. Measure the degree of importance that ESG factors play in the investment strategy of each underlying fund in which the Fund intends to invest; - II.
 Ensure the clarity of the ESG convictions and objectives of the underlying funds while concretely measuring the level of integration of the ESG strategy in all stages of the investment process; - III.
-Provide independent, unbiased and complementary analysis on the credibility of the ESG approaches selected by the Investment Manager.
+Provide, unbiased and complementary analysis on the credibility of the ESG approaches selected by the Investment Manager.